nextsimhub/nextsimdg/README.md

 Both operations need to be commented, with ```git tag -a v1.0.0 -m 'description of the tagged version of the code'``` when generating a tag and in the Release title and description fields on github when generating the release so that changelog files are informative for users.

+After each release, the changelog file must be generated as described [here](docs/changelog/README.md) and deployed in the docs branch.
+This changelog file can also be modified anytime to take into account the recent developments.

 ### Git branching and merging

 For the code we adopt the following system for branching and merging: